vega/altair/doc/user_guide/faq.rst

 to figure out how to run that javascript rendering in the most convenient way for you.

-The easiest approach would be to save a chart to HTML, and then open it in your favorite web browser.
+The easiest approach is to use the :meth:`Chart.serve` method, which will convert the chart to HTML, start a webserver, and open your default browser to view the chart.
+See :ref:`display-general` for more information.

-You can save any chart to an HTML file by calling ``chart.save('filename.html')``.
+If you would like to manually save the chart to an html file in order to view it with a browser, you can use the :meth:`Chart.save` method; for example ``chart.save('filename.html')``.

 .. _faq-no-display: